ghochee/predicated_tree/doc/mainpage.md

 * `detangled::accessor` denotes programmatic labels which are introduced in this library.
 These are clickable.

-# Before Predicate Trees

-Before attaching predicates to trees it's useful to understand a family of classes used as foundations to build predicated trees.
-These are simple binary trees which can be used for any general purpose and are not linked to any predicates or resulting morphological behaviour.

-These are described in some detail at [Basic Trees](@ref basic).

 # Predicates

 Predicates are binary predicates as described through C++ literature and